mudepranathi/gitproject/README.md

 # gitproject
 Hi!!
 This is M.Pranathi.
-I'm Learner.
+I'm Beginner for GITHUB.